1715 England riots: Riots

 In Oxford on 28 May a rumour spread that Queen Anne, Lord Bolingbroke, Ormonde and Henry Sacheverell were to be burned in effigy.
 In response, undergraduates and townsfolk attacked those celebrating George's birthday and broke into the Presbyterian meeting-house and made a bonfire of its pulpit, pews and window, with an effigy of its minister.
 The mob chanted “An Ormond, an Ormond, a Bolingbroke, down with the Roundheads, no Constitutioners [members of the Whig Constitutional Club], no Hanover; a new Restoration”.
 The next day a Quaker and Baptist meeting place was also attacked.

 On 10 June Anglican churches in Clerkenwell and St Dunstan-in-the-West rang their bells to celebrate James Stuart's birthday, a Dissenting meeting place in Blackfriars was gutted by the mob, and James's declaration was nailed to the door of the former Dissenting chapel in Lincoln's Inn Fields (which had been destroyed five years previously during the Sacheverell riots).
 Similar disturbances on James's birthday occurred at Cambridge, Leeds and several Somersetshire villages; in Norton St Philip near Bath James was proclaimed king.
 At Frome the mob was reluctantly persuaded not to destroy the local Dissenting chapel.
 At Marlborough, Wiltshire the mob broke into the church and rang the bells, despite objections from the parson.

 In the Midlands in late June and early August, similar riots against Dissenters took place, starting in Wolverhampton during St. Peter's fair and ending at Kingswinford in Worcestershire on 1 August.
 In Wolverhampton a buckle maker was heard shouting “God damn King George, and the Duke of Marlborough” and a suspected spy was forced by the mob to get on his knees and bless King James III.
 Robert Holland of Bilston urged the mob: “Now boys goe on we will have no King but James the third & he will be here in a month and wee will drive the old Rogue into his Country again to sow Turnipps”.
 Similar expressions of loyalty to James were heard in Walsall and Leek.

+In July, two meeting-houses were attacked in Birmingham.
+On Sunday 17 July 1715, a mob attacked a Presbyterian meeting-house in Dark lane, Hollywood in Wythall Parish, setting fire to the building.
+Three men were arrested and tried at Worcester.
+Two were convicted of damage to property and sentenced to public whipping.
+The third, Francis Daulkes, was found guilty of arson, and hanged at Red Hill, Worcester; his tar-painted body was hung in a cage opposite the chapel he had torched.
+When the Presbyterian chapel was rebuilt, it became known locally as Daulkes’s chapel.